 Why are funerals now so expensive?
 Well, many bereaved people are simply not aware of the options available to them and end up opting for the plan suggested by the first funeral director they contact.
 We suggest those planning a funeral contact various funeral directors to ensure they and their family are receiving the service they desire at a reasonable cost.
 Use our location search to find funeral directors local to you.

 Others can feel guilty about not splashing out on luxury arrangements, somehow interpreting the money they spend now as representative of the love they bore for the departed partner, friend or relative.

 However, it’s vital – especially at times like these – to keep your feet on the ground and remember what’s really important to you and your family.
 If you have your heart set on a deluxe funeral with all the frills, you know the deceased would appreciate such a gesture and you have the means to afford it, then by all means go for it.
 On the other hand, if you can’t afford such a grandiose sending off, that shouldn’t mean it can’t be just as meaningful.

 Know your options

-There are numerous ways in which you can shave hundreds and even thousands of pounds off your funeral bill: choosing cremation over burial; opting for a no-frills coffin and ceremony; storing and transporting the body yourself; hosting the wake in your own home; providing refreshments yourself or asking friends and family to do so.
+There are numerous ways in which you can shave hundreds and even thousands of pounds off your funeral bill: choosing cremation over burial; opting for a no-frills coffin and ceremony; storing and transporting the deceased yourself; hosting the wake in your own home; providing refreshments yourself or asking friends and family to do so.

 Meanwhile, it’s important to remember that not all funeral directors will offer the same package, and that your local director might not be the most cost-effective option available to you.
 At Your Funeral Choice, we offer a handy online comparison tool and free, friendly and impartial advice for anyone in need at this most tragic of times.
-Get in touch and see how we can help you, today.
+Get in touch and see how we can help you today.